ibara/l80/README.md

 Note
 ----
-This `l80` is in no way related to the linker of the same name produced by Microsoft, also for CP/M-80.
+This `l80` is in no way related to the linker of the same name produced by Microsoft, also targeting CP/M-80.

 That one uses a very different file format.